MrZoraman/FindIrrlicht/README.md

 # FindIrrlicht
 FindIrrlicht cmake module.

+Disclaimer: I am still new to CMake, and this is the first CMake module I've ever written.
+It is possible that this file is quite flawed.
+Feedback is appreciated.

 For now it just works with windows.
 I'll update this when I have access to a mac system of a linux system that's not headless.

 (For windows), it expects the [irrlicht sdk](http://irrlicht.sourceforge.net/?page_id=10) to be installed somewhere on the system.